reillywj/170_cms/project_requirements/10_creating_new_documents.md

 1. I did not know about status 422.
 So I added status 422 upon empty new file submission.
 Otherwise I covered everything else.

+## Additional Question

+1. What will happen if a user creates a document without a file extension?
+How could this be handled?
+  - The way I have my routes setup, Sinatra can't find the route and a routing error will be thrown if the file extension is not a .txt or .md
+    - I need to either add a route for any other file extension; or
+    - I need to validate extension on newly created file has a .txt or .md at the end.